 Faculty Resource NetworkAn academic partnership devoted to faculty development.
 Now in our fourth decade, we remain committed to this partnership, and to fostering connection, collaboration, and collegiality among our members.

 Additional information about this year’s Network Summer seminars is included below.
-Each applicant should submit the completed application along with their institutional liaison officer’s signature, a statement of intent that indicates how the seminar participant will apply the information obtained from the seminar at the home institution, a current CV, and a letter of support from either the division dean or department head on campus who is well-acquainted with the applicant’s area of research.
-Please note that applicants may only apply to either the Network Summer week-long seminar series or the month-long summer Scholar-in-Residence program.
-Upon completion of the application, components should be emailed to firstname.lastname@example.org, or sent by fax to 212.995.4101.
+Applicants should submit the completed application along with their institutional liaison officer’s signature; a statement of intent that indicates how the seminar participant will apply what is learned at the home institution; a current CV; and a letter of support from either the division dean or department head, who is well-acquainted with the applicant’s area of research.
+Please note that applicants may only apply to either the Network Summer week-long seminar series, or the month-long summer Scholar-in-Residence program.
+The completed application should be emailed to email@example.com.

 NS Frequently Asked Questions

-The following seminars will be offered for Network Summer 2019:
+The following seminars were offered for Network Summer 2020: